Andrey Kostin: Sanctions

 In April 2018, the United States imposed sanctions on him and 23 other Russian nationals.

 On March 15, 2019, Canada imposed sanctions on a number of individuals, including Kostin, over violations of Ukraine's sovereignty and territorial integrity.

-By decree of Ukrainian President Vladimir Zelensky is under Ukraine's sanctions since June 24, 2021.
+He was also sanctioned by decree of Ukrainian President Volodymyr Zelenskyy on June 24, 2021.

-February 23, 2022, after Russia's recognition of the DPR and LPR, included in the sanctions list of all countries of the European Union.
+On February 23, 2022, after Russia's recognition of the DPR and LPR, Kostin was included in the sanctions list of all countries of the European Union.

 Following Russia's 2022 invasion of Ukraine, the UK imposed sanctions on Kostin which involved freezing his assets and a travel ban.
 After the invasion, Switzerland, Japan, New Zealand and Australia also imposed sanctions.

-Sanctioned by New Zealand in relation to the 2022 Russian invasion of Ukraine.
+Sanctions evasion charges

+On February 22, 2024, the United States Department of Justice charged Kostin and two associates, Vadim Wolfson and Gannon Bond, with money laundering and violating the American sanctions against him.
+Allegedly, Wolfson and Bond renovated and sold Kostin's luxury home in Aspen on his behalf and wired him around $12 million of the proceeds, and illegally used American currency to maintain Kostin's superyachts.
+The three are also accused of laundering funds through a series of shell companies for these purposes.
+Wolfson and Bond were arrested that morning and presented to federal courts, while Kostin avoided arrest due to residing in Russia.

 Personal life

 According to official data, Kostin is married, has children and a grandson.
 Nailya Asker-Zade, a reporter on the state-run channel Russia-24, is his long-time girlfriend.

-His eldest son Andrey (1978–2011), worked as Deputy Chairman of the Board of Deutsche Bank in Russia.
-He died on July 2, 2011 during a trip on an ATV while on vacation in the Yaroslavl Region.
+His eldest son Andrey (1978–2011), worked as deputy chairman of the board of Deutsche Bank in Russia.
+He died on July 2, 2011, during a trip on an ATV while on vacation in the Yaroslavl Region.